ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-protocol.md

 Therefore, it is important that any metadata that is added is heavily limited.

-Any additional metadata that can be added to redemption tokens should be described in the specific protocol instantiation.
 Note that any additional metadata will have to be justified in light of the privacy concerns raised above.
 For more details on the impacts associated with segmenting user privacy, see {{draft-davidson-pp-architecture}}.

 Any metadata added to tokens will be considered either "public" or "private".
 Public metadata corresponds to unmodifiable bits that a